Wedding of Grover Cleveland and Frances Folsom: Honeymoon and reception

 That night, the newlyweds left the White House to take a private train to their honeymoon in Deer Park, Maryland.
-The resort was not typically open to the public in June, limiting public attention for the president and the new first lady.
+The resort was not typically open in June, limiting public attention to the president and the new first lady.
 A large crowd of admirers awaited them as they left the White House, and the Marine Band played as they made their way out.
-They honeymooned for one week, where they were followed by reporters and received little privacy.
-Many admirers were also turned away by the house's guard.
+They honeymooned for one week, followed by reporters, and received little privacy.
+The house's guard also turned away many admirers.
 Despite the considerable attention, no significant interruptions took place during the honeymoon.

 After returning to Washington the following week, the Clevelands held two receptions at the White House: one for the diplomatic corps and another for the general public.
-During these receptions, Frances wore her wedding dress as well as her sapphire-diamond engagement ring and her diamond necklace, which she had received as a wedding present from her husband.
+During these receptions, Frances wore her wedding dress, her sapphire-diamond engagement ring, and her diamond necklace, which she had received as a wedding present from her husband.
 The White House was decorated in the same style and fashion as the wedding.
 The receptions were well received by the press.

 The first reception was held on June 15 for the diplomatic corps, and its organization was the first duty carried out by Frances Cleveland as first lady.
 Prince August Leopold of Brazil was also in attendance.
 After the diplomatic corps, the judiciary, members of Congress, military officers, and executive officials were invited to pay their respects to the newlyweds.
-The second reception was held June 18 for the public.
-A line of people waited by the White House an hour before the event began, with thousands attending in total.
+The second reception was held on June 18 for the public.
+A line of people waited by the White House an hour before the event began, with thousands attending.
 Security guards ushered the crowd through as the Clevelands greeted members of the crowd.
 More informal receptions were held on June 22, June 24, June 29, July 1, and July 8.
 A dinner was also hosted on June 24 by Secretary William Collins Whitney in honor of the couple.

 Attire

 Cleveland wore a black broadcloth suit and leather shoes.
 He had a white glove on his left hand, carrying the other.
 Adorning his lapel was a white rose, and he wore a white necktie.
-Folsom wore a short-sleeve wedding dress of ivory satin and India silk with orange blossoms.
+Folsom wore a short-sleeve wedding dress of ivory satin and Indian silk with orange blossoms.
 It had been designed by the French fashion designer Charles Frederick Worth, and she had obtained it while vacationing in Europe.
 The gown's train measured over 4 yd long.
 She had no jewelry other than her engagement ring.
 A contemporary description of the dress was given as such: